 But sometimes, you might have dreams where you are stressed about sexual intimacy.
 If you are shamed in your dream, someone denies your advances, or you’re caught in the act, that may speak to a deep seated shame you may be feeling about your body, your sense of self, or the relationship you may be in or pursuing.

 The way that you personally feel about sex also affects what it means when it shows up in your dreams.
 And sometimes, your sexual dreams can stem from trauma.
 If you have a complicated relationship with sex, not all your sex dreams will be positive or strange, they’ll be downright re-traumatizing.
 It’s important during this time to wake yourself up, and tell yourself it isn’t real.
-By doing therapy during conscious hours, or evening going to a hypnotherapist or a psychologist who specializes in dreams, you’ll be able to get back to having sexual adventures on the beach with the man, woman, or dancing snake of your dreams.
+By doing therapy during conscious hours, or evening going to a hypnotherapist or a psychologist who specializes in dreams, you’ll be able to get back to having sexual adventures on the beach with the man, woman, or dancing snake in your dreams.

 Let’s get into a few sex dream specifics.